moamenezzat/UI-Task/README.md

 This is a front-end mockup for an online store where you can add products to cart and remove them if wanted.

+This was developed as a part of job application

 The items for the main page's catalog are stored in "catalog.json" in Sources folder.
 Items are loaded by AJAX GET request after the DOM is ready.

 The catalog have an option for adding quantities of items to cart. the default value is one and if it is set to zero or is empty validation message is displayed and order will not be placed.